AequilibraE/aequilibrae/docs/source/usageexamples.rst

     # And the algorithm we want to use to assign
     assig.set_algorithm('bfw')
-    # if one wants to know what are the algorithms available
-    assig.algorithms_available()  # ["all-or-nothing", "msa", "frank-wolfe", "cfw", "bfw"]

     # To overwrite the number of iterations and the relative gap intended
     assig.max_iter = 250